What You Need to Know About The Adventure of Black Peter

-The Adventure of Black Peter is a short Sherlock Holmes story written by Sir Arthur Conan Doyle, and would first appear in Collier’s Weekly, being published on 27th February 1904.
-A few days later it would subsequently be published in the March edition of the Strand Magazine.
+The Adventure of Black Peter is a short Sherlock Holmes story written by Sir Arthur Conan Doyle and would first appear in Collier’s Weekly, being published on 27th February 1904.
+A few days later, it would subsequently be published in the March edition of the Strand Magazine.

-In 1905, The Adventure of Black Peter would also be republished as one of the stories that make up The Return of Sherlock Holmes; appearing after The Adventure of the Priory School.
+In 1905, The Adventure of Black Peter would also be republished as one of the stories that make up The Return of Sherlock Holmes, appearing after The Adventure of the Priory School.

-The Adventure of Black Peter is one of the stories of the Sherlock Holmes canon that is often overlooked, partially because it was one of the stories not adapted by Granada TV, for the series where Jeremy Brett played Holmes.
+The Adventure of Black Peter is one of the stories of the Sherlock Holmes canon that is often overlooked, partially because it was one of the stories not adapted by Granada TV for the series where Jeremy Brett played Holmes.

-Despite the lack of dramatisation, the story of Black Peter is a classic Sherlock Holmes tale, where Holmes sets about solving the murder of Black Peter Carey, by persons unknown.
-The fact that Black Peter had been murdered with a harpoon of course makes the case even more interesting.
+Despite the lack of dramatisation, the story of Black Peter is a classic Sherlock Holmes tale, where Holmes sets about solving the murder of Black Peter Carey by persons unknown.
+The fact that Black Peter had been murdered with a harpoon, of course, makes the case even more interesting.

-Spolier Alert - Plot Summary
+Spolier Alert: Plot Summary

 In The Adventure of Black Peter, Watson recounts details of a case from 1895 dealing with the death of Captain Peter Carey.

-Holmes was working on a case, where he had created a persona of Captain Basil, a sea-going captain; although Watson had not been involved in the details of the case thus far.
-Holmes though had to provide some details when the detective interrupted the doctor’s breakfast, when he entered the shared rooms with a large harpoon under his arm.
+Holmes was working on a case where he had created a persona of Captain Basil, a sea-going captain, although Watson had not been involved in the details of the case thus far.
+Holmes, though, had to provide some details when the detective interrupted the doctor’s breakfast when he entered the shared rooms with a large harpoon under his arm.

 Holmes explains how he has been to the butcher’s, attempting to spear a pig with a single throw of the harpoon, something that Holmes had not been able to achieve.

-To guide him Holmes asks about the tobacco pouch found at the crime scene, but Hopkins thinks it is insignificant, as the victims’ initials were on it, but Holmes of course thinks that the pouch is a major clue.
+To guide him, Holmes asks about the tobacco pouch found at the crime scene, but Hopkins thinks it is insignificant, as the victims’ initials were on it, but Holmes, of course, thinks that the pouch is a major clue.

 Carey would primarily reside in a wooden outhouse away from the main house, and the captain had made it look like a seaman’s cabin.
-One night, a couple of days before his death, Carey was spotted talking to a second man within his cabin, and whilst the man, and the content of the discussion was unknown, it was recognised that the meeting of the two men had put Black Peter into a foul mood.
+One night, a couple of days before his death, Carey was spotted talking to a second man within his cabin, and whilst the man and the content of the discussion were unknown, it was recognised that the meeting of the two men had put Black Peter into a foul mood.

-The next day Black Peter was dead, the body being discovered by a maid, and Inspector Hopkins was quickly at the scene.
+The next day Black Peter was dead, the body discovered by a maid, and Inspector Hopkins was quickly at the scene.
 Carey had been murdered with a harpoon that had been driven through the captain, and into the wood wall behind.

-The harpoon itself was Carey’s and Hopkins had surmised that Carey knew his killer, as it seemed the captain was prepared for a meeting when he died, as there was a bottle of rum and two glasses out.
+The harpoon itself was Carey’s, and Hopkins had surmised that Carey knew his killer, as it seemed the captain was prepared for a meeting when he died, as there was a bottle of rum and two glasses out.
 Carey’s sheathed knife had also been found within reach of the victim.

 The Cabin Examined